qiboteam/qibo/doc/source/installation.rst

       TensorFlow proceed with the NVCC 10.1 installation.
 On linux the installation path is ``/usr/local/cuda-10.1/``.

-      Before installing QIBO do ``export CUDA_PATH=/usr/local/cuda-10.1``.
+      Before installing Qibo do ``export CUDA_PATH=/usr/local/cuda-10.1``.

-      Note that QIBO will not enable GPU support if points 1 and 2 are not performed.
+      Note that Qibo will not enable GPU support if points 1 and 2 are not performed.

-Then proceed with the QIBO installation using ``pip``
+Then proceed with the Qibo installation using ``pip``

 .. code-block::